-If you have been injured in an automobile accident that was not your fault, it is important to know about the NC Car Accident Injury Statute of Limitations.
-Many injured auto-accident victims believe they can file suit against the at-fault party at any time.
+If you have been injured in an automobile accident or a sustained a personal injury that was not your fault, it is important to know about the North Carolina Personal Injury Statute of Limitations.
+Many personal injury victims believe they can file suit against the at-fault party at any time.
 Unfortunately, this is not the case.

-How long is the NC Car Accident Injury Statute of Limitations?
+How long is the NC Personal Injury Statute of Limitations?

 There are many different types of personal injury cases.
 Each state has laws governing the various types of personal injury cases and how long an injured person has to file a lawsuit before the courts.
 The time limit varies from state to state.
 North Carolina is no exception.

 According to N.C.G.S.§1-52 (16), the general rule for filing a negligence action or personal injury case in North Carolina is three (3) years from the date of the accident.
 That means that if a victim was injured on February 1, 2018, that person has until February 1, 2021 to file a lawsuit for their personal injury claim.
 It does not matter if the person is still receiving medical treatment for their accident-related injuries or are currently in negotiations with the at-fault party’s insurance company.
 This is an extremely important deadline that most North Carolina accident victims are not aware of.

 Unfortunately, injury victims have called our office looking for representation and informed us that adjusters have waited until 2-3 days before the statute of limitations runs out and offered them little to nothing for their case.
 If an accident victim waits too long before filing suit for their personal injury claim, then they will not be able to seek recovery from the court system and will receive nothing.